blockchaingate/kblib/kanbanwebapi.md

       * fromBlock - Number|String - (optional, default 'latest') integer block number or 'latest', 'pending', or 'earliest'
       * toBlock - Number|String - (optional, default 'latest') integer block number or 'latest', 'pending', or 'earliest'
       * address - String|Array - (optional) Contract address or a list of addresses from which logs should originate.
       * topics - Array of String- (optional) array of 32 Byte topic strings.
-Topis are order-dependent.
+Topics are order-dependent.
 Each topic can also be an array of String with "or" options
       * blockhash - String (32 Byte hex) - (optional) Restricts the logs returned to the single block with the 32-byte hash blochHash. using blockHash is equivalent to fromBlock = toBlock = the block number with hash blockHash.
 In order to use blockHash, fromBlock and toBlock must not be specified.

 #### Return Type
    - Array of log objects:
       * for filters created with kanban_newBlockFilter, the returned are block hashes (32 Byte hex string)
-      * for filters created with kanban_newPendingTransactonFilter, the returned are transaction hashes (32 Byte hex string)
+      * for filters created with kanban_newPendingTransactionFilter, the returned are transaction hashes (32 Byte hex string)
       * for filters created with kanban_newFilter logs are objects with the following parameters:
          + type - String - 'pending' when the log is pending, 'mined' if log is already mined
          + logIndex - Number - integer of the transactions index position log was created from. null when its pending log.